singapore vegan travel guide

 Victoria St, #01-33, Singapore 187996

 Privé has a great location in Chijmes, with a lovely outdoor seating area.
-The menu is ‘sustainabilyy’ focused and several vegan options, clearly labelled on menu.
-We ordered the veggie lovers pizza and a nacho plate with extra avo which was quite filling!
-The pizza has plenty of veggies + soy based ‘mozzarella’.
+The menu is ‘sustainability’ focused, and has several vegan options labelled.
+The All-Day-Breakfast has vegan sausage muffin!
+We ordered the Veggie Lovers pizza with soy based ‘mozzarella’, and Muchos Nachos with extra avo which was quite filling.

 I regret not ordering the Tiramisu!
 When there is vegan Tiramisu on menu – you order it!
 The prices are above average, but it’s definitely worth a visit.
-They have a restaurant also in the Botanical Gardens of Singapore.
+They have a restaurant in the Botanical Gardens as well.

 Analogue – vegan